Nothing tells a story like a home!

 Funeral announcements

 “Funeral tickets,” in France referred to as the lettre de faire part, were printed documents with black borders that sometimes featured engravings of a mourning figure, a weeping willow, or a tomb.
-They announced the date, time, and place of the funeral, and requested that the recipient not only attend the service but pray for the soul of the deceased.⁴ “Funeral Director” John Bonnet was responsible for Felix Grima’s 1887 funeral announcement (Fig. 1).
+They announced the date, time, and place of the funeral, and requested that the recipient not only attend the service but pray for the soul of the deceased.⁴ “Funeral Director” John Bonnot was responsible for Felix Grima’s 1887 funeral announcement (Fig. 1).

 Fig. 1.
 Felix Grima death notice, April.
 14, 1887.
 HGGHH collection, gift of the Grima Family.